Slow your (honor) roll: self-care is mental health 101.

-Ah, college – carefree days of lounging on the quad, skipping classes, and staying up until 2 a.m. debating art for art’s sake.
+Ah, college––carefree days lounging on the quad, skipping classes, and staying up until 2 a.m. debating art for art’s sake.
 Right?
 Um, don’t make us laugh.
-That golden years, best-days-of-our-lives retrospective view of college life is out of date and plain wrong, as today’s undergraduates can attest.
+Even before the pandemic, that golden years, best-days-of-our-lives retrospective view of college life was out of date and plain wrong, as today’s undergraduates can attest.
 College is no joke.

 The Center for Collegiate Mental Health found that anxiety and depression are among the top mental health concerns for college students, and for good reason: 1 in 5 college students suffer from either anxiety or depression.
 Between academic course loads, the stress of living away from home, and the challenges of dealing with roommates and navigating personal relationships, the pressures facing university students are real and can feel overwhelming.

 If you’re a student, take some time this summer or semester to evaluate your needs––not just academic, but emotional, mental and physical, too.
 And if you’re an adult looking to support a family member you love while they pursue that higher ed degree, listen up.